 I will let you into a secret here; I haven’t always been a great lover of camping, however I do love glamping.
 I secretly like my creature comforts (a coffee machine anyone!?) and I am not a huge fan of spending hours trying to put up a tent in the dark (particularly as we are always late) and taking it down at the end of the break.
 I do however, LOVE the great outoors.
 I love watching the kids running around a field squealing with laughter still in their onesies.
 I love toasting marshmallows on a fire pit, wrapped up in a blanket and listening to the sound of nature.
 I love having an opportunity to ‘unplug’ from the world and enjoy pure uninterrupted family time in the fresh air.
-Camping can be such a wonderful and memorable experience.
-I guess that is why we purchased our campervan, it allows us to fulfill our desire to travel on a budget, and still keep our creature comforts and luxuries, whilst enjoying the great outdoors.
+Here is a week in Dorset glamping at Green Valley Yurts.

 Glamping offers the same exposure to the great outdoors, but with luxurious accommodation in the form of a yurt, tipi, log cabin and more.
 The sites often have excellent amenities and all in all, glamping can make for a relaxing and comfortable experience (say goodbye to putting up a tent or a drive away awning in the dark at midnight after a long journey!).

-Trawling the internet I spotted this gem of a site and hoping that it lived up to my great expectations, we headed off to Dorset in search of a wonderful experience glamping in Green Valley Yurts.
+Trawling the internet for Dorset glamping sites ….
+I spotted this gem of a place and hoping that it lived up to my great expectations, we headed off to Dorset in search of those amazing glamping yurts.
 Green Valley Yurts is nestled in the heart of the Cerne Valley in Dorset.
 It is an area of ‘outstanding beauty’ making it the perfect location to cycle, walk, and explore the surrounding area.
 The yurts are set on a beautiful organic farm and the site boasts an onsite shop and cafe, allowing you to purchase local produce and find those little treats to enjoy during your stay.

 Outside, the yurt sits on a large decked area with a picnic bench and seating around a large fire pit.